spilliams/imago/README.md

 ##Custom Styling, Or A Look Inside

 Upon initializing a new imago with data points, the image is embedded in a `div.imago`.
 Each data-point's text is placed within a `TAG#imago-text-ID.imago-text`, where ID is the index of the text's data point, and TAG is either `div` or `li` depending on the `displayType`.
 Tags on the image are inside `div#imago-tag-ID.imago-tag`.
 If `displayType` is "callout", the line connecting the tag and text is `div#imago-callout-ID.imago-callout`.
+Active texts and tags get `.imago-active`.
 Navigation controls are in `div#imago-nav-DIR.imago-nav`, where DIR is either "left" or "right".

 ##Future